Green-Software-Foundation/patterns/docs/catalog/web/serve-images-in-modern-formats.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Concerning the SCI equation, the new image formats will impact the equation as follows:
+Concerning the SCI equation, the new image formats will impact SCI as follows:

 - `E`: Reducing the amount of emissions by reducing time spent on transfering and processing images

 ## Assumptions
-- The ability to use modern webbrowsers which supports modern image formats
+- The ability to use modern web browsers which support modern image formats.

 ## Considerations
-- Consider minification to reduce emissions on other resources
+- Consider minification to reduce emissions on other resources.

 ## References